Author Archives: HVAC Webmasters

 10) More People Use Gas and Electricity to Heat their Homes

-Homeowners recognize the benefits of electric heating and heat pumps, which offer great energy efficiency when compared to gas or oil furnaces.
-Heat pumps can heat and cool, allowing for a consolidation of cumbersome units.
+Homeowners recognize the benefits of electric heating and heat pumps, which offer excellent energy efficiency compared to gas or oil furnaces.

 Gone are the days of kerosene, propane, and fuel oil.
 Instead, most Americans use gas and electricity to heat their homes.
-It is estimated that 43% of power generation is from gas, while 44% have already switched over to electrical heating systems.
+It is estimated that 43% of power generation is from gas, while 44% have already switched to electrical heating systems.

-Trends like these reflect energy usage shifts as consumers and regulators look toward cleaner grids.
-Homeowners, in particular, are seeking electric energy solutions that benefit the environment while cutting their energy bills
+Homeowners, in particular, are seeking electric energy solutions that benefit the environment while cutting their energy bills.

 11) The Average U.S. Home’s Thermostat Lasts 10 Years

 Smart thermostats provide several benefits, like remote control and smartphone compatibility.
 Most importantly, they feature AI-powered scheduling to optimize energy usage within homes.
-As older models die out, we see more adoption of this technologically advanced alternative.

 A thermostat inside an American home lasts an average of 10 years before requiring a replacement.
 Because of technological advancements and new product features, homeowners frequently replace their thermostats before the 10-year mark.